vacu9708/Study-records/Etc/Object Oriented Programming/readme.md

 ### [Dynamic binding for inheritance](https://github.com/vacu9708/Fundamental-knowledge/blob/main/Etc/Object%20Oriented%20Programming/binding.md)

 # SOLID design principles in OOP
+## coupling
+**coupling**: How much work is involved to changing something?<br>
+It is important to keep software in loose coupling in order to make changes with as less code as possible<br>
+That's what SOLID principles are for.

 ## 1. Single Responsibility Principle
 Every component of code (in general a class, but also a function) should have only one responsibility.<br>
 For example, a single function, generically named(like "main"), doing all the work is bad.<br>